ayatokura/ai-openscale/wos-insight-debias.md

 # De-biasing options
 {: #it-dbo}

 {{site.data.keyword.aios_short}} uses two types of de-biasing: passive and active.
-Passive de-biasing lets you know how you were biased, while active de-biasing prevents you from carrying that bias forward by changing the model in real time for the current application.
+Passive de-biasing reveals bias, while active de-biasing prevents you from carrying that bias forward by changing the model in real time for the current application.
 In addition to direct bias, {{site.data.keyword.aios_short}} can determine indirect bias.
 {: shortdesc}

 Get a quick overview of de-biasing in {{site.data.keyword.aios_short}} by watching the following video.